-TIPs will be installed by advancing a 6-inch diameter borehole to total depth.
-Prior to installation of the TIP, the borehole will be backfilled with bentonite chips to 1 foot below the desired screened-depth interval.
-A 1-foot thick layer of coarse sand will be added on top of the bentonite chips to prevent the bentonite from contacting the open end of the TIP.
-TIPs will be constructed inside the override casing using 1-inch flush-joint schedule-80 PVC pipe.
-The TIPs will be open at the bottom and perforated with 3/32-inch diameter holes cross-drilled into the lower 8 feet of the casing.
+TIPs will be installed by advancing a 6-inch diameter borehole to total depth of the selected interval.
+Prior to installation of the TIP, the borehole will be backfilled with bentonite chips to the base of the desired screened-depth interval, if needed.
+TIPs will be constructed inside the override casing using 2-inch flush-joint schedule-40 stainless steel pipe.
+The TIPs will have a 10 to 15 foot long 20-slot screen, with a cap at the bottom.

 After the TIP casing is placed in the borehole, annular backfill material will be poured between the TIP casing and override casing, as the override casing is slowly withdrawn from the borehole.
-A tremie pipe will not be used for the placement of the backfill material since the override casing will prevent formation material from infiltrating the borehole.
-The filter pack will consist of 1/8 to 1/4-inch diameter pea gravel; the pea gravel will extend approximately 2 feet above the top of the top of screen.
-Approximately 2 feet of coarse sand will be placed above the pea-gravel, and approximately 2 feet of fine sand will be placed above the coarse sand, and approximately 2 feet of bentonite seal will be placed above the fine sand to prevent grout from migrating into the pea gravel.
+A tremie pipe will not be used for the placement of the backfill material because the override casing will prevent formation material from infiltrating the borehole.
+The filter pack will consist of an appropriate sized filter sand (6/20 silica sand); the filter pack will extend approximately 2 to 4 feet above the top of the screen.
+Approximately 2 feet of bentonite seal will be placed above the filter pack to prevent grout from migrating into the pea gravel.
 The remainder of the borehole annulus from the top of the fine sand to ground surface will be backfilled with cement-bentonite grout pumped through a tremie pipe placed immediately above the fine-sand backfill.
 Grouting will continue to ground surface, incrementally removing sections of the override casing as the borehole is grouted to land surface.

-The 1-inch diameter TIP casings will extend approximately 1 foot above grade.
+The 2-inch diameter TIP casings will extend approximately 1 foot above grade.
 The top of the casing will be fitted with a threaded cap.
 After installation, the TIP locations will be surveyed and the elevation of the TIP casings will be surveyed to within 0.01-foot vertical accuracy.